badlydrawnrob/anki/source/docs/draw/index.md

 > ★ Required  &nbsp;&nbsp;&nbsp;☆ ✎ Optional &nbsp;&nbsp;&nbsp;⤷ Field Type

-**⚠️ For now this is simply a clone of a simple `question->answer` card;** but with images!
-We're asking the question something along the lines of: _"what does this code do?"_, or _"how might I sketch this idea out?"_ e.g:
+There's many potential use-cases for the Draw! card.
+I've listed some initial ideas in [this issue](https://github.com/badlydrawnrob/anki/issues/165).
+At it's most basic we're asking _"what does this code do?"_, or _"what does this picture represent?"_, or _"what routes could we use to fix this problem?"_, or _"how do we solve this?"_.

-- A whiteboard diagram with a small program or function
+- An animated gif or photograph,
-    - You have to remember or guess something about it.
+- A sketch or iPad drawing,
-- A function or program that you need to sketch out.
+- A question that you must sketch out,
-    - Something you'd like to drill yourself with to rememeber.
+- Perhaps even a video!

-    - Alternatively, you might be at a computer and want to write it out.
+If the card is not suitable for mobile viewing, I find it helpful tagging it as `desktop`.

 | You'll probably want: | It's helpful to add: |
 | --------------------- | ------------------------------ |